westplainsdev/TextPromptSearch/readme.md

-# Text to JSON Application
+# Text to JSON Search Application

 This application is a simple text-to-JSON converter.
 It reads text files from a specified directory and converts them into JSON format.
 The converted JSON data is then saved into a file named `output.json`.